littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Republicanism (Democratic) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-20% leader cost, +2 leader pool)

-Utilitarian Planning (Dictatorship, not Spiritualist) - The dictatorship is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-10% pop food requirements, -20% resettlement cost)
+Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-10% pop food requirements, -15% resettlement cost, -2.5% ship and building upkeep)

 Siege Mentality (Not Militarist or Xenophile) - The government's defense policy focuses on fortifications, whether due to the population's concerns about hostile outsiders or its lack of enthusiasm for aggressive warfare. (+2 defense platform cap, -10% defense platform cost, +5% defense platform hull and damage)